 Can I throw old appliances in the kitchen remodel dumpster?

 Yes, with one exception: refrigerators, freezers, and any unit containing refrigerant must have the refrigerant evacuated by a certified technician first.
 Without the evacuation tag, the appliance is rejected at the landfill and the rejection fee gets passed back to the dumpster bill.
-Old ovens, ranges, microwaves, and dishwashers go straight in gas appliances need their gas line disconnected before removal.
+Old ovens, ranges, microwaves, and dishwashers go straight in.
+Gas appliances need their gas line disconnected before removal.

 Can I put old granite or quartz countertops in a dumpster?